DOI10.47051/TABD5404

 Spanish common name: Coral ornamentada.

-Recognition: ♂♂ 87.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 93 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, the majority of true coralsnakes (genus Micrurus) can be distinguished from most, but no all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 In the Amazon rainforest of Ecuador, the Ornate Coralsnake (Micrurus ornatissimus) is one of three species in the genus having the black rings arranged in monads, rather than in triads.1 The other two snakes are M. langsdorfii, which has yellow rings with black scale tips instead of black rings, and M. steindachneri, a cloud forest species that has red rings that are wider than the black rings.1,3 Some individuals of the false coralsnake Erythrolamprus guentheri look extremely similar to M. ornatissimus, but the false coralsnake has eyes are considerably (6.4–6.6 times) larger than the adjacent preocular scales.
+Recognition: ♂♂ 87.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 93 cmMaximum distance from the snout to the tip of the tail..1 In Ecuador, the majority of true coralsnakes can be distinguished from most, but not all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 In the Amazon rainforest of Ecuador, Micrurus ornatissimus is one of three species in the genus having the black rings arranged in monads, rather than in triads (Fig. 1).1 The other two snakes are M. langsdorffi, which has yellow rings with black scale tips instead of black rings, and M. steindachneri, a cloud forest species that has red rings wider than the black rings.1,3 Some individuals of the false coralsnake Erythrolamprus guentheri look extremely similar to M. ornatissimus, but the false coralsnake has eyes considerably (6.4–6.6 times) larger than the adjacent preocular scales.

 Figure showing variation among individuals of Micrurus ornatissimus

-Figure 1: Individuals of Micrurus ornatissimus from Limoncocha, Sucumbíos province (), and Yarina Lodge, Orellana province (), Ecuador.
+Figure 1: Individuals of Micrurus ornatissimus from Amazonian Ecuador: Limoncocha Biological Reserve, Sucumbíos province (); Yarina Lodge, Orellana province ().

-Natural history: RareTotal average number of reported observations per locality less than ten..
-Micrurus ornatissimus is a terrestrial to semi-fossorial (living underground and at ground level) snake that inhabits pristine rainforests as well as clearings and rural gardens nearby forest border.1,4 Individuals have been seen active on soil or leaf-litter during the day or at night, especially after heavy rains.1,4 These snakes forage actively in search of prey, which consist primarily of snakes (Atractus orcesi and other unidentified ground snakes).1,5 Ornate Coralsnakes rely on their warning coloration as a primary defense mechanism.
+Natural history: Micrurus ornatissimus is a rarely seen semi-fossorial snake that inhabits pristine rainforests as well as clearings and rural gardens near the forest edge.1,4 These snakes have been seen active on soil or in leaf-litter during the day or at night, especially after heavy rains.1,4 They actively forage in search of prey, which consist primarily of snakes (Atractus orcesi and other unidentified ground snakes).1,5 Ornate Coralsnakes rely on their warning coloration as a primary defense mechanism.
 Individuals are usually calm and try to flee when threatened.
-If disturbed, they engage in complex and seemingly erratic behavior: they hide the head beneath body coils, crawl spasmodically forward and then backward, and display their bright tails as a decoy.1,4 They are also capable of striking if provoked.
-Individuals of M. ornatissimus are proteroglyphous (having fixed enlarged teeth towards the front of the maxilla) and venomous.
-Their venom is neurotoxic and is probably lethal to humans, but no published records of envenomation exist.1 A female from Morona Santiago province, Ecuador, laid a clutch of nine eggs that hatched after an incubation period of 73 days (slightly over two months).1 The neonates measured 17.6–22.6 cm in total length upon hatching.1 There is a record of another coralsnake species (M. steindachneri) preying upon an individual of M. ornatissimus.1
+If disturbed, they engage in complex and seemingly erratic behavior: they hide the head beneath body coils, crawl spasmodically forward and then backward, and display their bright tails as a decoy.1,4 The venom in M. ornatissimus is neurotoxic and is probably lethal to humans, but no published records of envenomation exist.1 A female from Morona Santiago province, Ecuador, laid a clutch of nine eggs that hatched after an incubation period of 73 days (slightly over two months).1 The neonates measured 17.6–22.6 cm in total length upon hatching.1 There is a record of another coralsnake species (M. steindachneri) preying upon an individual of M. ornatissimus.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.